 Misc.:

-- 3 teaspoons unsalted butter to pour over šišky on the plate
+- 3 teaspoons unsalted butter to drizzle the Šišky on the plate

 Instructions

-- Boil the potatoes in their skin until soft.
-Depending on the size, this takes about 20 minutes.
-Check for doneness by piercing the potato with a fork.
-If the potatoes are soft, they are cooked.
-Drain the water and let them cool completely.
+- Boil 1 pound potatoes in their skins until they are soft, which usually takes about 20 minutes depending on their size.
+Check for doneness by piercing a potato with a fork; if it's soft, it's cooked.
+Drain the water and let the potatoes cool completely.

-- Peel the cooled potatoes and grate them finely on a box grater.
-Add an egg, flour, and salt.
+- Peel the cooled potatoes and finely grate them using a box grater.
+Add 1 egg, 2 cups all-purpose flour, and ¼ teaspoon salt to the grated potatoes.

-- Work into a compact dough.
-First, roughly mix all the ingredients in a bowl using a fork.
-Then dump the mass onto a floured work surface and knead until the dough does not stick.
+- Work the mixture into a compact dough.
+Start by roughly mixing all the ingredients in a bowl using a fork.
+Then transfer the mixture onto a floured work surface and knead until the dough is no longer sticky.

 - If the dough is too sticky, dust it with a tablespoon of flour and work it in.
-Continue like this until the dough holds together nicely and does not stick to your hands.
+Continue adding flour a little at a time until the dough holds together nicely and no longer sticks to your hands.

 - Divide the dough into three to four pieces.
-Roll each of them into a cylinder.
-Cut off equal-sized pieces and roll them into a šiška shape about the size of your index finger.
+Roll each piece into a cylinder.
+Cut equal-sized pieces from each cylinder and roll them into Šiška shapes, about the size of your index finger.

-- Meanwhile, take a wide pot, pour water into it, add 1 tsp salt and let it boil on the stove.
-Turn down the heat so that the water simmers.
+- Meanwhile, take a wide pot, pour water into it, add 1 teaspoon salt, and bring it to a boil on the stove.
+Once it reaches a boil, reduce the heat so that the water simmers.

-- Carefully drop šišky into the water.
-They will stick to the bottom; gently peel them off with a spatula.
-Once the šišky have floated to the surface, cook for two more minutes.
+- Carefully drop the Šišky into the simmering water.
+They will stick to the bottom initially; gently peel them off with a fork.
+Once the Šišky float to the surface, cook for an additional two minutes.
 Transfer them to a shallow bowl using a colander or a slotted spoon.
-The whole cooking process takes about 10 minutes.
+The entire cooking process takes about 10 minutes.

-- Fry the breadcrumbs with sugar: Melt unsalted butter in a frying pan over medium heat.
-Pour in the breadcrumbs; stir.
-The breadcrumbs should turn golden within five minutes—if not, increase the heat slightly.
-Remove the pan from the heat and add granulated sugar to the breadcrumbs.
-Stir well.
+- Fry the breadcrumbs with sugar: Melt 2 Tablespoons unsalted butter in a frying pan over medium heat.
+Add 1 ¼ cups breadcrumbs and stir continuously.
+If the breadcrumbs do not turn golden within five minutes, slightly increase the heat.
+Once golden, remove the pan from the heat and add ½ cup granulated sugar to the breadcrumbs, stirring well to combine.
+The mixture will be crunchy.

 Notes

-- SERVING: Arrange the cooked warm šišky on a plate and sprinkle with sweet breadcrumbs in the amount you like.
-I guess two, three heaping tablespoons of breadcrumbs per serving will work just right.
-Top with about a tablespoon of melted butter and dig in!
+- SERVING: Arrange the cooked, warm Šišky on a plate and sprinkle them with sweet breadcrumbs to your liking.
+Typically, two to three heaping tablespoons of breadcrumbs per serving works well.
+Top with about a tablespoon of melted butter and enjoy!

-- FUN FACT: Czechs do not eat this dish as a dessert, but as a sweet main course, usually for their dinner!
+- FUN FACT: Czechs typically eat this dish as a sweet main course, often for dinner, rather than as a dessert.

-- The exact amount of flour in the recipe depends not only on its type but also on the potatoes you have used.
-Starchy potatoes will need less flour, while waxy potatoes will take more flour to make a smooth dough.
+- The exact amount of flour in the recipe depends not only on its type but also on the potatoes you use.
+Starchy potatoes require less flour, while waxy potatoes need more flour to create a smooth dough.

 Petra - thank you for bringing back my childhood memories through this recipe.
 I made it this afternoon and we all enjoyed it.
 Thank you for all of your recipes.
 You put lots of work into them in order for those of us who do not live in Czech Republic are able to still bring a touch of home to our kitchens ;).